Stanko/kaplay-inspector/README.md

 }
 ```

-When inspector is visible (I check if the hide button is shown), show the game in the top and the inspector on the bottom (like in the screenshot above).
+This fixed the game canvas in the upper part of the viewport (60% of it) and the bottom part is taken by the inspector.
+It only applies this layout when inspector is visible (by checking if the hide button is shown).

+Same as with colors, be sure to have a higher specificity selector if inspector's CSS is loaded dynamically.

 ## TODO

-* [ ] Bounding box - handle a case when anchor is a `Vec2`
 * [ ] Controllable theme - system/light/dark.
 At the moment it is always matching the system.
 * [ ] Filter/search
 * [ ] Persist search in URL or local storage
 * [ ] Collapse/Expand all button
-* [ ] Note on changing color themes
+* [ ] Clean up `inspect-comps.tsx`